Surfing in Spain – Complete Surf-Travel Guide

 When to surf in Spain?

 The best time to surf in Spain is between the fall and the spring, which is when the most consistent Atlantic groundswells hit the northern coast and the bigger windswells pass through the Mediterranean.
-For summer surfing, it’s best to hit the more exposed regions – Asturias, Basque Country, Galicia.
+For summer surfing, which is generally better for beginners, it’s best to hit the more exposed regions – Asturias, Basque Country, Galicia.

 Summer (June-August)